wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 !!! question

-    How many different keys are defined for 'data' in the data-mappings.yml file?
+    How many different keys are defined for `data` in the `data-mappings.yml` file?

 ??? success "Click to reveal answer"